-At John F. Kennedy University Dr. Anderson serves as Professor of Clinical Psychology.
+At John F. Kennedy University she serves as Professor of Clinical Psychology.
 At JFKU she previously served as Chair of the Doctoral Program in Clinical Psychology, Chair of Graduate Psychology, and Dean of the Graduate School.
-At her previous University she founded and Chaired the Department of Health Sciences and Services and served as Professor of Healthcare Management.
+At her previous University she founded and chaired the Department of Health Sciences and Services and served as Professor of Healthcare Management.
 At JFKU she teaches future psychologists and psychotherapists.
-Her special areas of interest include sexuality, gender issues, and trauma.
+Her special areas of interest include sexuality, gender issues and trauma.

-In her private consulting practice through Anderson Health Strategies, L.L.C., Dr. Anderson provides consultation to corporations on issues related to sexual and gender diversity and inclusion and success ( including gender transition) of transgender and gender nonconforming leaders.
-She provides clinical services to teenagers, adults, couples, and families focused upon Sexuality, Gender and Identity (read more about it at www.DrEricaAnderson.net).
+In her private consulting practice through Anderson Health Strategies, LLC, Dr. Anderson provides consultation to corporations on issues related to sexual and gender diversity and inclusion and success (including gender transition) of transgender and gender nonconforming leaders.
+She provides clinical services to teenagers, adults, couples, and families focused upon Sexuality, Gender and Identity.

-She has been an executive in a number of businesses including subsidiaries of Merck/Medco, United Healthcare, Integra, Primary Mental Health Care, and College Health Enterprises.
+Dr. Anderson has also been an executive in a number of businesses including subsidiaries of Merck/Medco, United Healthcare, Integra, Primary Mental Health Care, and College Health Enterprises.
 In those organizations she served as Executive Vice President, Senior Vice President, President, Chief Operating Officer, and Chief Executive Officer.
 She has served on numerous Boards of Directors and is sought out as an advisor, mentor, and executive coach.